davido/gerrit-buildbot-plugin/src/main/resources/Documentation/config-buildbot.md

 The file is composed of one `user` and `log` section and one or more `project` sections.
-Each project section provides configuration settings for one or more trigger strategie, reviewerGroupName and branch.
+Each project section provides configuration settings for one or more trigger strategy, reviewerGroupName and branch.

 `user.mail`
 :	EMail of (optionally non interactive account) owner of buildbot.